 After years of medical training and a career helping people manage their own well-being, you would think the average nurse would be healthy, right?
-As jarring as the image may be, surveys indicate that up to 60 percent of nurses are overweight or obese.
+As jarring as the image may be, peer reviewed studies indicate that >50% of nurses are overweight or obese.
 Though it’s hard to maintain healthy habits and a busy workload, it’s time to stop using our careers as an excuse for our decisions.
 If your schedule doesn’t allow you enough time to exercise when you’re off work, bring the gym to your hospital.
 These four bodyweight exercises will get your blood pumping, wake you up, and get you on the road to a healthier future.

 1. Standing Abs

 As a nurse, you know how important a strong core is.
 With all the bending and lifting you perform in the course of a shift, the firm foundation provided by well-trained abs can protect your back and your livelihood.
 Begin with your hands behind your head with elbows out.
 Alternate knees up, getting as close as possible to the opposite elbow.

 Pro tip: Vary this exercise to work your obliques by widening your stance and bringing the right leg to meet the right elbow, then alternate on the left.

 It would be tough to find an easier way to sneak some cardio into your day than with jumping jacks.
 They require no equipment and just a bit of space.
 If you’re not in the best cardiovascular condition, start with just thirty seconds or so, working up to five minutes or so.
 Rather than going beyond five minutes, repeat the exercise several times throughout your shift.

 Pro tip: If you prefer to avoid the full impact of a full jumping jack, consider the step jack.
 The motion is similar but involves stepping to alternate sides rather than jumping.
 It may take a bit longer to get your heartrate up, but it’s easier on your joints.